 A baggage compartment is located under each seat.
 Seat cushions hinge forward for access.
-Two additional compartments are located under the rear deck.
-The rear deck covers hinge forward and have lockable latches.

 LANDING GEAR

 A skid-type landing gear is used.
 Most hard landings will be absorbed elastically.
 However, in an extremely hard landing, the struts will hinge up and outward as the crosstube yields (becomes permanently bent) to absorb the impact.
 Slight crosstube yielding is acceptable.
 However, yielding which allows the tail skid to be within 30 inches of the ground when the helicopter is sitting empty on level pavement requires crosstube replacement.